DennisD2/vxiclient/README.md

 All code together is compiled into a simple WAR file that can be deployed and run on e.g. Tomcat.

 NOTE: this is work in progress; Basic level and Device level are usable.
-Boundaries are work in progress and the frontend layer has not been developed.
+Boundaries are work in progress and the frontend layer is like a PoC.

 # Basic access layer